SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/CloudAdminApp/Giving_users_access_to_cloud_features.md

 # Controlling user access to cloud features

-If users have a DataMiner Cloud Platform account (i.e. users who are registered on <https://dataminer.services>), you can control whether they have access to cloud features.
+If users have a DataMiner Cloud Platform account (i.e. they are registered on <https://dataminer.services>), you can control whether they have access to cloud features.
 This includes remote access to a DataMiner System via web apps such as the DataMiner Monitoring app, the use of the [Teams bot](xref:DataMiner_Teams_bot), etc. For this purpose, you must add their DataMiner Cloud Platform account to your organization and to the DataMiner System.

 ## Giving a user access to cloud features